zo0o0ot/speaker-page/content/slides/finding-your-voice/index.md

 - Connect your main point to the center
 - Connect supporting information on your points
 - Link related blog posts or videos, if applicable.
+- Once most of the map is done, see where most of the content is.
+- Plan your slides around the most important points on the map.
 ---
 background-image: url(images/groovy-template.png)
 background-size: cover